POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: At least five years of experience in higher education is required.
-At least three years experience in office management, which includes the supervision of personnel, is preferred.
+At least three years of experience in office management, which includes the supervision of personnel, is preferred.
 Experience in academic advising is preferred.
 Extensive knowledge of the University, its requirements and regulations, is preferred.

 Other: Scope of the position requires occasional weekend and evening work, particularly during scheduled advisement/registration periods.